PRO PRIO -

 Universal Design Features

-OAs many of the diagnosed with liver cancer are older I wanted to make the app as easy to use for user who might have a visual impairment.
-I did so by incorporating a button that is always showcased at the top of the page that let’s users switch between two viewing modes.
-One “normal“ mode and one for people who has an conditioned sight.
-It makes the text bigger and uses stronger color contrasts to make it easier to read the texts and to differentiate between the different sections and categories.
+As many of the people diagnosed with liver cancer are older, I wanted to make the app as easy to use for users who might have a visual impairment.
+I did so by incorporating a button that is always showcased at the top of the page that lets users switch between two viewing modes.
+One “normal“ mode and one for people who have a condition of sight.
+It makes the text bigger and uses stronger colour contrasts to make it easier to read the text and to differentiate between the different sections and categories.